Mapalo Scholarship Fund

 In Sub-Saharan Africa, many children do not expect to graduate primary school, let alone secondary school or college.
 Because of the success of the Covenant Mercies Orphan Sponsorship Program, we have students who are equipped and envisioned for higher education.

 In 2016, we created the Mapalo Scholarship Fund for eligible Program Graduates pursuing higher education.
 Mapalo is a Bemba word that means “blessing.”
 Mapalo was also the African name given to the late world-renowned photographer, David Sacks.
 David traveled with Covenant Mercies to Africa five times, capturing treasured “Portraits of Hope” images that now appear in the photography book, True Africa.
 The Mapalo Scholarship Fund honors David’s legacy, and will bless the lives of thousands of children to come.

 In Sub-Saharan Africa, the lives of many children are disrupted or even lost due to preventable, treatable, and curable diseases.
 Local clinics can be distant, understaffed and ill-equipped.
 These issues create obstacles to the health and wellness of our children, especially in our rural programs.

 Sustainable Farm Projects

 Since Covenant Mercies’ inception, sustainability has been a goal in all our endeavors.
 We want to minimize the long-term need for foreign donations, while modeling self-sufficiency and productivity for our children.
 To that end, we launched a sustainable farm project on our property in Eastern Uganda.
 Our crops include watermelon, maize, pineapples, ground nuts, tomatoes, rice, and a eucalyptus tree grove.
 We also launched a poultry project in 2017 for the sale of eggs and chicken meat.
-In 2019, Covenant Mercies purchased farmland in Western Uganda near Hope Community Primary School, which will be used for a flock of goats.
+In 2019, Covenant Mercies purchased farmland in Western Uganda near Hope Community Primary School which has been used to build a goat farm.
 Revenue from meat sales will be reinvested into the farm and primary school.
 We also plan to build multi-purpose rooms in our partnering schools as a way to both serve the student body and provide weekend rental income for school programs.